 Many of the Season 1 and 2 characters were either killed off in storyboards (but not in the finished product) or never mentioned again, only to turn up as cameos late in Season 3, or in Japanese audience only spin-offs.
 Hound turns up in Transformers: Headmasters

-The Simpsons' original other neighbours, The Winfields, relocated themselves to Florida in Season Four, to be replaced by the seldom-seen Powers (though Mrs. Winfield does show up again in a crowd scene in "Lisa The Iconclast").
+Their original other neighbours, The Winfields, relocated themselves to Florida in Season Four, to be replaced by the seldom-seen Powers (though Mrs. Winfield does show up again in a crowd scene in "Lisa the Iconoclast").

-Homer's brother Herb hasn't been seen since season three, after he regained his fortune with a baby translator.
+Homer's half-brother Herb hasn't been seen since season three, after he regained his fortune with a baby translator.
 Homer even lampshades to Herb as "his seldomly seen half brother".
 Believe it or not but Herb has a line in a season 24 episode.
-Homer needs some money and calls up his brother, and Herb only says: "I'm poor again."
+Homer, suddenly concerned about the kids' requirement for a legal guardian in the event of his and Marge's untimely demise, calls up his brother, only for Herb to say, "I'm poor again."
 D'oh!

 Tigatron and Airazor went off to scout the extent of the Vok's damage to the planet at the start of the second series of Beast Wars to make room for the Fuzors.
 When they returned, they ended up being abducted by the Vok, and would not return until partway through series 3.